Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 Channel link: Linus Tech Tips

-• Content focus: PC builds, experiments, tech content across tons of categories
+• Content focus: PC builds, experiments, tech content in many categories

-• Upload frequency: Very frequent, often daily, plus occasional live streams
+• Upload schedule: Very frequent, many times per week, even sometimes daily, some live streams

 Gamers Nexus